Preview

 How do Search Engines identify Private Blog Networks?

 They use a few different approaches to try and identify a PBN, but it mainly searches for footprints that extend across sites and show that they are linked as a group.
-A poorly constructed network is easy to spot, as it’s founded on duplicate content, shared IP addresses or servers, unique analytics/advertising codes, or a matching domain owner.
+A poorly built PBN is easy to spot, as it’s usually built with duplicate content, same outbound links, shared IP addresses or servers, unique analytics/advertising codes, or a matching domain owner.

-Choosing a PBN host with the appropriate tools to steer clear of these indicators will ensure you don’t end up linking to thin or irrelevant content that won’t do your SEO performance any favors.
+Choosing a PBN host with the appropriate tools to steer clear of these footprints will ensure you don’t end up with a penalized PBN.

 When should you use a Private Blog Network, and why do SEOs continue to use them?